Frequently Asked Questions

 • Develop advocacy groups

-• Develop relationships with secondary schools and higher education program that can provide members of diverse populations
+• Develop relationships with secondary schools and higher education programs that can provide candidates from diverse populations

 • Make calls and visit agencies that work with diverse populations